Peterson Academy: Accreditation

-At launch, the Peterson Academy was not an accredited university, and it was unlikely it would attain accreditation in the foreseeable future.
+At launch, Peterson Academy was not an accredited university, and it was unlikely it would attain accreditation in the foreseeable future.

 The academy stated that accreditation was not a priority, though it was being explored in some jurisdictions.
 It cited concerns that traditional standards prioritized outdated metrics like class hours over educational quality.
 It also emphasized that the platform was intended for individuals seeking personal development rather than formal credentials, and questioned the relevance of traditional degrees compared to education aimed at genuine intellectual growth.

 The academy has also proposed a direct-to-employer model, in which companies may recognize Peterson Academy coursework as legitimate education.
 Jordan Peterson expressed confidence that some employers would value students who attain the academy’s certification, stating, "[As an employer] if you have any sense you'll employ [PA students] preferentially, because we did the rigorous screening work."
 He added, "A degree from our university will signify high level of conscientiousness and general cognitive ability... so I think we skip the accreditation process and go right to the employers."

 Academics

 Courses and instructors

-The Peterson Academy’s course offerings draw from the tradition of classical liberal education, encompassing disciplines such as science, finance, psychology, health, politics, and the humanities.
+Peterson Academy’s course offerings draw from the tradition of classical liberal education, encompassing disciplines such as science, finance, psychology, health, politics, and the humanities.
 The academy describes its curriculum as intellectually rigorous and rooted in major works and ideas, aiming to foster critical thinking and broad cultural literacy.

 At launch, the course catalog included offerings in neuroscience, nutrition, leadership, philosophy, and theology.
 Early titles included Introduction to Neuroscience by Baland Jalal, Introduction to Nutrition by Max Lugavere, The Greatest Leaders in History by Andrew Roberts, Deconstructing Decolonization by Nigel Biggar, Plato: The Dawn of Thought by James Orr, and Political Ideologies by Eric Kaufmann.
 Jordan Peterson contributed several courses himself, including Intro to Nietzsche, as well as lecture series on Friedrich Nietzsche’s Beyond Good and Evil and the biblical Sermon on the Mount.
 Philosopher Stephen Hicks offered two courses at launch, with three additional courses in preparation.

-Before launch, the Peterson Academy announced that it had enlisted 30 instructors.
+Before launch Peterson Academy announced that it had enlisted 30 instructors.
 It began with 18 courses and initially committed to releasing three new courses per month, later increasing that target to four.
 By early 2025, the catalog had grown to 42 courses.
 Instructors included professors affiliated with Cambridge, Oxford, Harvard, MIT, University of Buckingham, and University of Toronto.